gvwilson/thirdbit/_posts/2019/2019-04-21-contrarians.md

-I don't know if most people really *believe* we're doing badly, but the majority now *say* that we are, which means that the only way some smarter-thans can assuage their insecurity is to say, "Well, actually..." and then [take the devil's side][devil].
+I don't know if most people really *believe* we're doing badly, but the majority now *say* that we are, which means that the only way some smarter-thans can assuage their insecurity is to say, "Well, actually…" and then [take the devil's side][devil].
 I honestly don't know how many are actually misogynists and how many are just sad and lonely and still looking for the praise they got from their teachers for being clever.